-Loyola University New Orleans is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
+Loyola University New Orleans is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Loyola University New Orleans.

 The Campus Compact on Collaborative Planning & Assessment (updated Fall 2012) is the governing document that details the university's commitment to continuous improvement.

-Any university that is accredited by SACS must be in compliance with the Principles of Accreditation, which are the foundations for an institution's quality enhancement.
+Any university that is accredited by SACSCOC must be in compliance with the Principles of Accreditation, which are the foundations for an institution's quality enhancement.
 This document includes all of the nearly 100 principles as of 2012.

-All SACS-accredited universities must apply for reaffirmation of accreditation every 10 years.
+All SACSCOC-accredited universities must apply for reaffirmation of accreditation every 10 years.
 The Handbook for Institutions Seeking Reaffirmation is designed to guide institutions through the reaffirmation process, and outlines the four major steps in the quest for reaffirmation – (1) building a foundation of understanding as the institution starts the process, (2) preparing for the off-site review, (3) preparing for the on-site review, and (4) completing the reaffirmation process.

-The SACS reaccreditation process is a major undertaking for any university.
+The SACSCOC reaccreditation process is a major undertaking for any university.
 The Resource Manual for the Principles of Accreditation is designed (1) to provide guidance to institutions as they seek to identify strategies for documenting compliance with Commission requirements and standards and (2) to be a resource in the training of review team members and trustees as they strive to apply the Principles fairly and consistently.